VirtusLab/graphbuddy/README.md

 ### Indexing the graph

-Before doing any operations with the plugin, you have to reindex semantic graph.
-Simply, in your IDE:
+Before doing any operations with the plugin, you have to reindex semantic graph with one of the following options:
-- VSCode - open context menu by right-clicking and press "Reindex Semantic Graph"
+- `Reindex graph` - recommended reindex option that indexes current project
+- `Reindex graph (add mode)` - reindex option that does not clear previous reindex data, allowing to reindex multiple projects

+To reindex graph with one of the above, follow these steps in your IDE:
+- VSCode - search for status item 'Graph Buddy' in the bottom right status bar menu, click it and pick desired reindex option from expanded menu
 - IntelliJ - search for 'Graph Buddy' in the navigation menu and in the dropdown select "Reindex Semantic Graph"

 **Keep in mind that you have to reindex semantic graph only once per server start**